turingschool-examples/introductory-static-site/README.md

 </header>
 ```

 We know that we want to have a colored header bar, let's start there.
-Let's do that in our CSS.
+Add this to your CSS.

 ```CSS
 header {